codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do fish keep their money?
-In the riverbank
+It doesn't matter how much you push the envelope.
+It will still be stationary.

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Enigma Machine
+ 1. Region 2
- 2. Skipjack
+ 2. Region 4
- 3. Nautilus
+ 3. Region 1
- 4. Clipper Chip
+ 4. Region 3

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  Region 3
 </details>